 Income from tuition fees is our largest source of income, but it only makes up around half of our total income.
-The rest comes from grants from the Office for Students, research grants from UK Research and Innovation (UKRI), and other income which includes things like accommodation and catering income, investments, and donations.
+The rest comes from grants from the Office for Students, research grants from UK Research and Innovation (UKRI) and the European Commission, and other income which includes things like accommodation and catering income, investments, and donations.

 |Source of income||Income|